sjp38/linux/Documentation/admin-guide/cgroup-v2.rst

 	Swap usage hard limit.
 If a cgroup's swap usage reaches this limit, anonymous memory of the cgroup will not be swapped out.

+  memory.swap.max.effective
+	A read-only single value file which exists on non-root cgroups.

+        The effective limit of the cgroup i.e. the minimum memory.swap.max of all ancestors including itself.
+This is useful for environments where cgroup namespace is being used and the application does not have full view of the hierarchy.

   memory.swap.events
 	A read-only flat-keyed file which exists on non-root cgroups.
 	The following entries are defined.
 Unless specified